Annerley

 The level of cultural diversity witnessed in Annerley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Annerley's population, as found, was more culturally diverse than most local markets with 31.4% born overseas and 24.0% speaking a language other than English at home.
-Christianity dominated the religious landscape in Annerley, comprising 36.1%.
-Notably, Judaism was overrepresented at 0.3%, compared to None% across Greater Brisbane.
+Annerley, as per the 2016 Census, had a higher cultural diversity than most local markets with 31.4% of its population born overseas and 24.0% speaking a language other than English at home.
+Christianity was the dominant religion in Annerley, comprising 36.1% of the population.
+Judaism, however, was overrepresented at 0.3%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity